-A 13 year old boy is brought to the clinic by his mother because of concerns that he is shorter than other children his age.
+A 11 year old boy is brought to the clinic by his father because of concerns that he is shorter than other children his age.
 He has a history of occasional constipation.
-Family history reveals that both parents are of average height and the child's sister has asthma.
-On examination, he is well appearing, but looks younger than chronologic age.
+Family history reveals that both parents are of average height and the 15 year old sister just had her first period.
+On examination, he is well appearing with no dysmorphic features.
 Plotting his growth reveals the following: Height and weight have been following along the third percentile since infancy.

 Respiratory examination: Normal.